yasserM2001/Personal_Memory_QA/Model/README.md

       ```

 4. **Set up the environment variables**
-    - Create a new file named `.env` in the root directory of the project.
+    - Create a new file named `.env` in the Model directory of the project.
     - Add your OpenAI API key to the `.env` file as follows:
       ```bash
       OPENAI_API_KEY=your_openai_api_key_here